rajikaimal/readdir.dev/posts/state-of-tooling.md

 ---
-title: "State of front-end tooling and infra"
+title: "⚡State of front-end tooling and infra"
 publish_date: 2023-04-28
 ---

-# ⚡State of front-end tooling and infra

 ## 🤔 Why should I care about tooling and infra?